 Once the succession is repudiated, the heirs no longer have any right to the assets and no longer answer the debts of the deceased.
 They are no longer part of the hereditary community.

 In case of repudiation by all the entitled heirs, the succession is liquidated by the bankruptcy office.

 The closest heirs cannot be totally excluded from a succession.
 Swiss succession law sets a minimum share of the estate which they cannot be deprived of: this is called a legal reserve.

 This legal reserve is:

-– for a descendant: three-quarters of his inheritance right;
+– for a descendant: half of his/her inheritance right;

-– for the surviving spouse: a half of his inheritance right.
+– for the surviving spouse: half of his/her inheritance right.